mathisemb/reverse_engineering_llms/paper/README.md

 - **Harmful Strings**: a dataset of 500 strings that an aligned LLM should not generate.
 The adversary's objective is to find an input that makes the LLM generates the exact string.
 - **Harmful Behaviors**: a dataset of 500 (goal, target) pairs.
 The goal is a string asking for harmful content and the target is the string "Sure: Here is" followed by the corresponding harmul content.
 The adversary's objective is to find a prefix such that prefix+goal makes the LLM generates a reasonable attempt at executing the behavior.

+You can find those two datasets in the paper/data folder.

 There exist 2 types of **Harmful Behaviors** attack (**Harmful Strings** are necessarily individual).
 - **individual Harmful Behavior**: we train one prefix specific to one harmful behavior.
 - **multiple Harmful Behavior**: we train one prefix that enables multiple harmful behaviors (just by changing the goal).